 - The defending team takes a goal kick when the attacking team touched the ball last before it went over the end line.
 The ball may be kicked from anywhere inside the goal area.
-Opponents must be outside the penalty area. - The ball is not in play until it has completely left the penalty area.
-If the ball does not leave the penalty area, the goalkick is retaken. - A goal may be scored directly from a goal kick. - Build Out Line: The opposing team must retreat to behind the Build Out Line in that half of the field before a goalkick can be taken.
+The opposing team must retreat to behind the Build Out Line in that half of the field before a goal kick can be taken.. - The ball is in play when kicked and clearly moves the ball does not have to leave the penalty area.
+Opponents must remain outside the build out line until the ball is in play. - The defending team may take the goal kick if the opposing team has not fully retreated behind the build out line, but they do so at their own risk as the ball is in play once kicked. - A goal may be scored directly from a goal kick. - Build Out Line: The opposing team must retreat to behind the Build Out Line in that half of the field before a goal kick can be taken.